Matcha bowls (Chawan in Japanese)

 Better appreciate the texture and temperature of the tea .

-To provide a more immersive and sensory experience , influenced by the grip and aesthetics of the bowl.
+To offer a more immersive and sensory experience , influenced by the grip and aesthetics of the bowl.

-In the Japanese tea ceremony, the choice of bowl adapts to the seasons , thus reinforcing the connection with nature and the present moment.
+In the Japanese tea ceremony, the choice of bowl adapts to the seasons , thus strengthening the connection with nature and the present moment.

 2. Matcha bowls and the seasons: adapt your choice to the climate

-As temperatures drop, the bowls used for matcha are thicker and deeper .
-These features help retain heat better and provide a comforting feel in the hand.
+As temperatures drop, the bowls used for matcha tend to be thicker and deeper .
+These characteristics help retain heat better and provide a comforting feel in the hand.

 Winter bowls are often made of rustic ceramic with rough textures and dark colors.

-Among the best known are Hagi Chawan , appreciated for their crackled glaze that changes over time, and Raku Chawan , which provides a warm feeling in the hand.
+Among the best known are Hagi Chawan , appreciated for their crackled glaze which evolves over time, and Raku Chawan , which provides a warm feeling in the hand.

 RAKU Chawan